Guidestar-Free Adaptive Optics with Asymmetric Apertures: Discussion

 \section{Discussion}

 In summary, we have introduced a powerful real-time closed-loop AO framework that operates without guidestars, coded measurements, or specialized wavefront sensors.
 Our system combines deep learning and asymmetric apertures to enable high-quality imaging through severe unknown real-world obscurants.
 Compared to existing guidestar-free wavefront shaping and image deblurring methods, our approach consistently delivers superior image restoration quality while requiring significantly fewer measurements and far less computation.
-By helping remove the need for guidestars, this work significantly expands the range of applications in which AO can be applied.
+By removing the need for guidestars, this work significantly broadens the applicability of AO to settings where guidestars are impractical or unavailable.

-\paragraph{Limitations and Future Work.} At present, our system is restricted to correcting spatially invariant isoplanatic optical aberrations, i.e.,~aberrations within the memory effect region.
+\paragraph{Limitations and Future Work.} While our method significantly improves imaging quality, residual higher order aberrations---that our system was not trained to estimate or correct---still persist.
+Additionally, our present system is restricted to correcting spatially invariant isoplanatic optical aberrations, i.e.,~aberrations within the memory effect region.
 One could digitally correct anisoplanatic aberrations with our system by imaging patch-by-patch through a scene and stitching together the results.
 Alternatively, one could optically correct anisoplanatic aberrations with a multi-conjugate extension of our approach---such an extension represents an exciting direction for future work.
-Likewise, while our guidestar-free aberration technique is computationally lightweight, our current system was not optimized for latency.
+Likewise, while our guidestar-free aberration correction technique is computationally lightweight, our current system was not optimized for latency.
 At present, I/O bottlenecks between the SLM, camera, and computer limit our system's refresh rate to 1 frame per second (FPS).
 These bottlenecks are not fundamental in nature and, with additional engineering effort, our system could run far faster.

+\begin{acks} This work was supported in part by NIH award no.~R01DE032051, ONR award nos.~N000142312752 and N000142312714, ARO ECP award no.~W911NF2420113, and NSF CAREER award no.~2339616. \end{acks}